SublimeText/LaTeXTools/README.markdown

 There is also support for project files; this is to be documented.

 **TeX engine selection** is supported, but *only* if you are running TeXlive (any platform).
 Sorry, MiKTeX support is not there yet.
 If the first line of the current file consists of the text `%!TEX program = <program>`, where `program` is `pdflatex`, `lualatex` or `xelatex`, the corresponding engine is selected.
 If no such directive is specified, `pdflatex` is the default.
 Multi-file documents are supported: the directive must be in the *root* (i.e. master) file.
 Also, for compatibility with TeXshop, you can use `TS-program` instead of `program`. **Note**: for this to work, you must **not** customize the `"command"` option in `LaTeX.sublime-settings`.
 If you do, you will not get this functionality.

+**Customizing or replacing the compilation command** (`latexmk` or `texify`) is also possible by setting the `command` option under Builder Settings.
+If you do, the TeX engine selection facility will no longer work (because it relies on a specific compilation command).
+However, if you want to customize or replace `latexmk`/`texify`, you probably know how to select the right TeX engine, so this shouldn't be a concern.
+See the Settings option below for details. *Note*: if you change the compilation command, you are responsible for making it work on your setup.
+Only customize the compilation command if you know what you're doing.

 ### Toggling window focus following a build ###